maharshi95/GANTree/README.md

 # GANTree

-A hierarchical tree based Architecture over Generative Adversarial Networks (GANs) for generation of multi-modal distributions, from discontinuous embedding manifold.
+A hierarchical tree based architecture over Generative Adversarial Networks (GANs) for generation of samples from multi-modal distributions through discontinuous embedding manifold, having a flexibility to tweak the degree of interpolatability across the modes in the latent space.